Outer Strong Blocking Sets: Introduction

 \section{Introduction}

-A \emph{strong blocking set} is a set $\mB$ of points in the projective space $\PG(k-1,q)$, such that for every hyperplane $H\subseteq \PG(k-1,q)$ the intersection $\mB\cap H$ spans $H$.
+A \emph{strong blocking set} is a set $\mP$ of points in the projective space $\PG(k-1,q)$, such that for every hyperplane $H\subseteq \PG(k-1,q)$ the intersection $\mP\cap H$ spans $H$.
 These combinatorial objects, introduced in \cite{davydov2011linear} in connection with saturating sets, have been recently investigated, not only for their theoretical properties but also for their use in applications, in particular in coding theory and cryptography.

-Independently in \cite{alfarano2019geometric} and \cite{tang2019full}, it was initially shown that projective equivalence classes of strong blocking sets in $\PG(k-1,q)$ are in one-to-one correspondence with monomial equivalence classes of \emph{minimal codes} of dimension $k$ over $\F_q$.
+Independently in \cite{alfarano2019geometric} and \cite{tang2019full}, it was initially shown that projective equivalence classes of strong blocking sets in $\PG(k-1,q)$ are in one-to-one correspondence with monomial equivalence classes of projective \emph{minimal codes} of dimension $k$ over $\F_q$.
 A code is minimal if all its nonzero codewords are minimal, i.e. their support does not contain the support of any other linearly independent codeword.
-In the last decade, minimal codes have been intensively studied.
 First results on minimal codes were presented in \cite{chabanne2013towards}, in connection to secure two-party computation.
 Bounds on the parameters of a minimal code were investigated in \cite{alfarano2019geometric, alfarano2022three, chabanne2013towards,cohen2013minimal,lu2021parameters}.
-In \cite{ashikhmin1998minimal}, a sufficient condition (now called the \emph{Ashikhmin-Barg condition}) for a code to be minimal is presented, which has been used a lot to get constructions.
+In \cite{ashikhmin1998minimal}, a sufficient condition (now called the \emph{Ashikhmin-Barg condition}) for a code to be minimal was presented and later has been extensively used to get constructions.
 Only recently, minimal codes have been studied through their connection with strong blocking sets; see \cite{alfarano2019geometric,alfarano2022three,lu2021parameters,tang2019full}.